Skip to Main Content

 Overview

 Newspaper editors assign, review, edit, rewrite, and lay out all copy in a newspaper except advertisements.
 Editors sometimes write stories or editorials that offer opinions on issues.
 They review the editorial page and copy written by staff or syndicated columnists.
-A large metropolitan daily newspaper staff may include various editors who process thousands of words into print daily.
+A large metropolitan daily newspaper staff may include various editors who process thousands of words into print (or digital publication) daily.
 A small town staff of a weekly newspaper, however, may include only one editor, who might be both owner and star reporter.
 Large metropolitan areas, such as New York, Los Angeles, Chicago, and Washington, D.C., employ many editors.
-Approximately 118,300 editors work for publications of all types in the United States.
+Approximately 14,000 newspaper editors are employed in the in the United States.
+An additional 100,000 work for other types of print and digital publications.

 Salary Range